What is Resource Sharing?

 - Or include your library symbol in the appropriate field

-If you do not have an ILL system, use the forms linked below.
+If you do not have an ILL system, please contact us to be set up with a login.

 "Since 2011 I have frequently used the U of S Interlibrary Loans service to support my academic work.
 Throughout … Interlibrary Loans was an essential and invaluable service, and I continue to use it for my current research projects.
 I do not have enough words to express my appreciation for the superb staff who always provided me outstanding and friendly service, went the extra mile for me, and continue to do so."Lucille Otero, PhD – Affiliated Faculty